nirtus/ca/README.md

 Tracks of detections in YouTube video are in **_data/tracks directory**.

 To see some plots, run **det_plot.py** script.
 Track selection parameters:
-- everyth - select only n-th track row
+- everynth - select only n-th track row
 - start - start selection from this row
 - end - end with this row

-Example of detections in sequence of frames:
+Examples of detections in sequence of frames

+Dots represent center points of detected objects.

 ![Figure 1](/_data/_images/Figure_1.png)
 ![Figure 2](/_data/_images/Figure_2.png)
 ![Figure 3](/_data/_images/Figure_3.png)